 While potentially fatal if untreated, heartworm symptoms can be initially quite mild.
 Early in the disease’s progression, there may not be any symptoms present at all, which is part of what makes heartworm such a difficult disease to diagnose.
-It is because of these reasons that monthly treatment with a preventative, like Heartgard for dogs or Iverhart Max, is so important.
+It is because of these reasons that monthly treatment with a preventative, like Heartgard for dogs, Iverhart Max, or Trifexis is so important.

 As with cancer, heartworm disease is divided up into four stages.
 The mild cough of stage one or two progresses into a persistent cough by stages three and four.
 Without treatment, the symptoms become increasingly disruptive and severe, and the impact on a dog’s lungs and heart is negative.
 Your dog’s stage of heartworm disease – as well as other considerations like age and health – will play a major role in determining your veterinarian’s approach to treatment.